-The data of the 2002 WA RN Survey suggest that the nursing profession has three current key initial areas of appeal for those choosing to train for the profession: (1) the factors perceived to be intrinsic attractions of nursing such as interesting and challenging work, the ability to help others and the ability to work closely with people; (2) aspects pertaining to employment security, whereby work can be obtained when wanted or needed, and the facility to combine work and family commitments; and (3) the travel opportunities available to those with a nursing qualification.
+Drawing on the data of the 2002 RN Survey, the nursing profession would appear to have three current key initial areas of appeal for those choosing to train for the profession: (I) the factors perceived to be intrinsic attractions of nursing such as interesting and challenging work, the ability to help others, and the ability to work closely with people; (2) aspects pertaining to employment security whereby work can be obtained when wanted or needed and the facility to combine work and family commitments; and (3) the travel opportunities available to those with a nursing qualification.
 Reinforcing the importance of intrinsic attraction of nursing and those elements which have been labelled 'employability' is the fact that when responses are compared between those who would and would not choose nursing again, there is a substantially higher value placed on these factors by those who would choose nursing again.
 This suggests that for those strongly motivated by such factors, the nursing profession may be providing returns in line with their expectations.

 We have excluded from the above 'support on entry to nursing,' because the conditions involved related to those available for hospital based training.
-It remains, however, a consideration in relation to those aspects of choosing to be a nurse which may be subject to policy change.
+However, it remains a consideration in relation to those aspects of choosing to be a nurse which may be subject to policy change.
 In particular, while it is clear that nursing qualifications will remain in the tertiary education sector, support for training can be increased.

 It is also important to note that there appear to be significant differences in the elements of attraction to nursing between younger and older nurses.
-In particular, younger nurses have placed greater value than have their older colleagues on mentally challenging and exciting work.
+In particular younger nurses have placed greater value on mentally challenging work and exciting work than their older colleagues.
 In addition, while extrinsic rewards were not frequently reported by either the younger or older cohort, there was a significant difference between the two on several of the extrinsic factors.
-Notably, the younger cohort had greater concern for flexible hours of work, responsibility and autonomy, pleasant working conditions and opportunities for creativity and originality.
-All of these factors have implications for management in their consideration of the work environment and the structure of work which they support.
+Notably, the younger cohort had greater concern for flexible hours of work, responsibility and autonomy, pleasant working conditions, and opportunities for creativity and originality.
+All of these factors have implications for management in their consideration of the work environment and structure of work which they support.

-Appendix 1
+Appendix I

-Statements reflecting an intrinsic attraction of nursing (component 1) explain 29.42 per cent of the variance.
-Components 2 (extrinsic rewards of nursing) and 3 (employment security over life of nursing) explain 9.4 per cent and 8.17 per cent respectively of the total variance.
-Individual statements were grouped into one factor only, that which reported the highest loading for that statement.
+Statements reflecting an intrinsic attraction of nursing (component 1) explain 29.42% of the variance.
+Components 2 (extrinsic rewards of nursing) and 3 (employment security over life of nursing) explain 9.4% and 8.17% respectively of the total variance.
+It is noted that individual statements were only grouped into one factor, that which reported the highest loading for that statement.

-Table A1: Motivating Reasons in the Decision to Enter Nursing - Varimax Rotated Component Matrix.
+Table A1: Motivating Reasons in the Decision to Enter Nursing - Varimax Rotated Component Matrix (a)